Hi, my name is

 • Geolocation of hardware failures, so GIS matters, I introduced Leaflet on the Web UI This experience was a turning point for me : That is were I worked months with whom I consider my master as far as *NIX and what OS actually are, a « Linux Wizard » , Eric Lévenez, a man I will always remember.

-IT Architect - IT department founder - SPVC
+IS Architect - IT department founder - SPVC

 June 2013 - July 2015